 Standing l to r: NM Pinnaduwa, Percy Amendra, Nalin Pieris, Sriman Jayawickrama, Hyndley Perera, Hemasirie fernando, Stanley Amendra, H. Hamilton, Lalith Fernando.

-Filed under cricket for amity, cultural transmission, growth pole, heritage, life stories, patriotism, performance, pilgrimages, propaganda, the imaginary and the real, unusual people, world events & processes
+Filed under accountability, education, growth pole, heritage, landscape wondrous, legal issues, life stories, literary achievements, performance, politIcal discourse, security, self-reflexivity, sri lankan society, teaching profession, the imaginary and the real, unusual people, world events & processes

-Filed under accountability, american imperialism, China and Chinese influences, commoditification, economic processes, foreign policy, governance, growth pole, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, legal issues, modernity & modernization, politIcal discourse, power politics, Rajapaksa regime, Responsibility to Protect or R2P, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, transport and communications, welfare & philanthophy, world events & processes
+Filed under accountability, american imperialism, centre-periphery relations, China and Chinese influences, commoditification, doctoring evidence, economic processes, export issues, governance, growth pole, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, legal issues, modernity & modernization, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, slanted reportage, sri lankan society, the imaginary and the real, transport and communications, truth as casualty of war, welfare & philanthophy, world events & processes